nano-trade/rsnano-node/README.md

 # The codebase

+Have a look at the AI generated documentation of the codebase: [https://deepwiki.com/rsnano-node/rsnano-node]

 The Rust code is structured according to A-frame architecture and is built with nullable infrastructure.
 This design and testing approach is extensively documented here:

 [http://www.jamesshore.com/v2/projects/nullables/testing-without-mocks]

+Watch James Shore's presentation of nullables on YouTube: [Testing Without Mocks - James Shore | Craft Conference 2024](https://www.youtube.com/watch?v=GjZg6lDBKkk)

 The following diagram shows how the crates are organized.
 The crates will be split up more when the codebase grows.